Why You Shouldn’t Hire Engineers That Are Jerks

 Terry joined us a few weeks later.
 He had a great disruptive idea for a “Class D” Amplifier.
 Class D amplifiers are the audio amplifiers used in cellphones.

 The product would either be a huge success or a mammoth flop because it was going to serve a very small customer base.
-But we are far enough along in our development, with enough successes behind us, that we could afford to take a risk.
+But we were far enough along in our development, with enough successes behind us, that we could afford to take a risk.

 About four months later, I attended the design review for Terry’s product.
 Our design review process was very rigorous.